-Prior to joining CMH, Dr. Shin worked as an orthopaedic surgeon in Kauai, Hawaii.
+Prior to joining CMH in 2010, Dr. Shin worked as an orthopaedic surgeon in Kauai, Hawaii.
 She grew up in Philadelphia and after working for seven years as a mechanical engineer in California, received graduate certificates in rehabilitation engineering and limb prosthetics.
 She returned to the East Coast to obtain her doctorate of medicine at Albert Einstein College of Medicine in New York City and subsequently completed a five year orthopaedic surgery residency at the University of Texas Medical Branch in Galveston.
 Puede hablar espanol con tigo!

 Dr. Shin strongly believes that an informed patient is the doctor’s best partner.
 Her philosophy regarding treatment is that the more patients understand about their injury or condition, the better equipped they are to heal.
 Therefore, she likes to take the time to explain and educate as well as treat during an office visit.

-Specialty: Orthopedic Surgery
+Specialty: Orthopaedic Surgery

 Location: Columbia Memorial Bone & Joint, 23 Fish And Game Road, Hudson, NY 12534

-Board Certified: Orthopedic Surgery
+Board Certified: Orthopaedic Surgery

 Medical School(s): Albert Einstein (AECOM) Bronx, NY